onaraighl/hydroDynInstability/Spectral/README.md

 # Spectral

-This directory contains some simple codes to obtain the eigenvalues and eigenfunctions of the following equation:
+This directory contains some simple codes to obtain the eigenvalues and eigenfunctions of a simple 1D boundary value problem, for which exact solutions are known.
+In this way the proposed numerical method can be validated before being extended to scenarios in which the eigenvalues are not known a priori.

+The simple 1D problem starts with the following ordinary differential equation (ODE):

 $$
 \frac{d^2f}{dy^2}=-\lambda f.